-With inflationary is factored into State revenue, this source continues to decline in relation to other major funding streams; consequently, it represents a smaller percentage of operating revenue each year.
+With inflation factored into State revenue, this revenue source continues to decline as a percentage in relation to other major funding streams; consequently, it represents a smaller component of operating revenue each year.
 This places more stress and importance on the two other main sources of revenue for the College, property taxes and tuition and fees.